pitschi/nix-podman-stacks/modules/tsbridge/README.md

 - Per-service configuration via NixOS options
 - Support for custom tags, headers, and streaming
 - Integrated with the nix-podman-stacks ecosystem
+- **Automatic Docker socket proxy integration** - automatically uses `docker-socket-proxy` when enabled

 ## Prerequisites

 1. A Tailscale account with OAuth credentials
 2. OAuth client ID and secret from Tailscale admin console
+3. (Optional) `docker-socket-proxy` stack for enhanced security

+## Docker Socket Access

+The tsbridge module needs access to the Docker/Podman socket to discover containers.
+This is handled automatically in two ways:

+- **With docker-socket-proxy enabled:** tsbridge will automatically use the socket proxy and connect via `--docker-socket` flag pointing to the proxy's address.
+This provides read-only access and enhanced security.
+- **Without docker-socket-proxy:** tsbridge will mount the Podman socket directly at `/var/run/docker.sock` in read-only mode.

+You don't need to configure this manually - the module detects the socket proxy and configures itself accordingly.

 ## Quick Start